 Overtime, everything changes, not least of all people’s attitudes.
 But if you do what you’ve always done you’ll get what you’ve always got.
 So, you either change or die!

-Marketing, much like psychology is about understanding behaviour and when it comes to new business it is all about second guessing prospects’ behaviour and adapting.
+Marketing, much like psychology, is about understanding behaviour and, when it comes to new business, it is all about second guessing your prospects’ behaviour and then adapting.

-We could all wait and see what artificial intelligence (AI) will do for B2B, but I can’t help feeling for people who are thinking “what about now and what about this year’s P&L, let alone what AI ‘pipe dreams’ the MarTech industry has planned”.
+We could all wait and see what artificial intelligence (AI) will do for B2B, but I can’t help feeling for people who are thinking: “what about now and what about this year’s P&L, let alone the AI ‘pipe dreams’ the MarTech industry has planned?”

-The bottom line, there is nothing particularly new in marketing and certainly no quick-fix for generating new business, especially with the new regulations about to come into force.
+The bottom line, there is nothing particularly new in marketing and certainly there is no quick-fix for generating new business, especially with GDPR.

 - What can marketers do differently?